georgeerol/CsvWevApp/README.md

 ---
 **NOTE**

 *When downloading a big csv file, wait a few seconds.
-The file takes sometime to be prepared.*
+The file takes some time to be prepared.*

 ---

 ### Display the CSV content showing at least all column headers and content
-To display a csv content click on the Display button.
+To display a csv content, click on the Display button.
 Scroll down to see the rest of the file
 ![DisplayCSV](./misc/DisplayCSV.png)

 ---
 **NOTE**

 *When displaying a big csv file, wait a few seconds.
-The file takes sometime to render on the page.*
+The file takes some time to render on the page.*

 ---

 ### Provide statistics on the number of people with the same year in the “date” field.
-To display the stats on the number of people with the same year click on the Date Statistics button.
+To display the stats on the number of people with the same year, click on the Date Statistics button.
 Scroll down to see the rest of the file.
 ![DisplayCSVStats](./misc/DisplayCsvStats.png)